En Avant (steam launch)

 The En Avant (Forward) was a small steam launch used in the early days of European exploration of the Congo River basin.

 It was carried in sections past the cataracts of the lower Congo, reassembled at Stanley Pool (Pool Malebo) and launched in December 1881, the first powered vessel on the long navigable section between the cataracts and the Stanley Falls (Boyoma Falls).

 In the years that followed it played an important role in exploring the Congo river system and carrying Europeans up and down the river and the tributaries as they established trading stations.
+The steel side-wheel paddle steamer was built in Belgium by John Cockerill for the International Association of the Congo.

 Construction

 The En Avant was a steel side-wheel paddle steamer.

 She was built in Belgium by John Cockerill for the International Association of the Congo (AIA).